dannybee82/ArtGalleryDotnetAngularCRUD/README.md

 # ArtGalleryDotnetAngularCRUD

-An Angular 20 application that demonstrates the regular HttpClient with Observables.
+An Angular 21 application (with [Angular CLI](https://github.com/angular/angular-cli) version 21.0.0) that demonstrates the regular HttpClient with Observables.
 It uses a .NET/C# WebAPI as Backend and a PostgreSQL database.
 The .NET/C# WebAPI stores Paintings/images and thumbnails in the database as base64-strings.